janneri/react-flux-with-hooks-example/README.md

 };
 ```

-## Action dispatching and backend calls
+## Action dispatching and the backend calls

 This is where the async magic happens.
 What happens here step by step:
 1. Check if the action is async?
 If not, dispatch it with meta ``{async: false}``.
 Otherwise